jim bellamy's parents circa 2005

 with your shriek

 who does me like simply no other.
 O,

 my baby, I've got this much to yell about you -

 your toes, they're bells, and they ring and ring at beddy-byes

 a torrid rumba about that cock-a-mouth of a date

-when you and I were altogether certain
+I were altogether certain

 about those old folks and their sour-faced rubber scowls;